maestroGit/MontyHall/README.md

 If you make more plays, you will see how your probability of winning by changing your selection door is better than maintaining your choice.

+You choose a door and before knowing if it has a prize or not.
+One of the other two doors you have not chosen opens, showing that the prize is not there.
+At that point, you are offered the chance to change your choice for the door that remains to be opened or keep the chosen door.

+Two curiosities, one psychological and one mathematical.

+First: We do not want to change our decision
+Second: You win more often if you trade.

 icons:[flaticon](https://www.flaticon.com/search?word=goat&order_by=4)